nforman91/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch() is used to add nested routes so single parameters can be changed.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a method of checking the elements on the page to see if they are behaving as expected.

 1. In 1-2 sentences, define end to end testing.

+End-to-end testing focuses on UI and how a user may interact with the app.

 ## Instructions